jwd83/HDLBits/README.md

 * Notes on concatenation
 * Notes on wire vs reg
+* Notes on creating a module
 * Notes on using modules by name or position
-* Notes on creating a module
+* Notes on sign extension